 The District will follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
+The returning to learning protocol must include at a minimum, documentation of evaluation by a healthcare provider, negative COVID-19 testing, and symptom resolution, or if COVID -19 positive.
 If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19 they can return to school: